CommunityPro/portfolio-html/README.md

 ## How to Contribute

-Are you contributing to this project, please ensure all pull requests and contributions comply with our [guidelines](./CONTRIBUTING.md)
+Are you contributing to this project, please ensure all pull requests and contributions comply with our <a href="https://github.com/CommunityPro/portfolio-html/blob/main/CONTRIBUTING.md">guidelines</a>

 Before making any changes, ensure you have raised an issue <a href="">here</a>, unless it is a minimal change like Typo error then you can go right ahead.